Do you enjoy reading this post ? We have more interesting stuff here. Subscribe our Newsletter now.

-Realtor/sister duo Gladys and Carla Spizzirri were ready for an exciting year - It seemed as though every financial analyst was predicting that 2014 was going to be Toronto’s biggest housing market.
-After signing a nice little three-bedroom home in West Toronto, the sisters had no way of predicting what was in store once they opened the front door.
-The homeowner, a 96-year-old woman, was ready to sell her house, and even the surrounding neighbors didn’t know what sort of situation the house was in on the inside.
-Would the sisters be saddled with selling a dilapidated wreckage?
-A hoarder horror?
-Actually, it was something far more wondrous.
+Realtor/sister duo Gladys and Carla Spizzirri got prepared for an exciting year - Every financial analyst was seemingly predicting that 2014 was going to be Toronto’s biggest housing market.
+After purchasing a nice little three-bedroom home in West Toronto, the sisters had never imagined what they would see when they opened the front door.
+The homeowner, a 96-year-old woman, was going to sell her house, and even the neighbors nearby didn’t know what it was like inside the house.
+Would the sisters be saddled with selling a dilapidated building?
+A hoarder fear?
+In fact, it was something far more wondrous.

-Gladys and Carla Spizzirri worked together like a well-oiled machine.
-Gladys boasted almost three decades of experience in the real estate business.
-In her time selling houses, Gladys had pretty much seen it all.
-Carla, her younger sister, joined the outfit in 2009, and since then, the sisters had been unstoppable closers.
+Gladys and Carla Spizzirri worked quite well together.
+Gladys had almost 30 years of experience in the real estate business.
+During her decades of selling houses, Gladys had pretty much seen it all.
+Carla, her younger sister, participated the outfit in 2009, and since then, the sisters had been unstoppable closers.

-The Spizzirri’s approach capitalized on their specific talents, one sister would shore up a sale, and the second sister would swoop in and close the deal.
-So, when the office phone rang one day in 2014, the Spizzirri sisters didn’t give a second thought to answering, only this time it wouldn’t be business as usual.
+The Spizzirri’s approach capitalized on their specific talents, one sister would shore up a sale, and the other would swoop in and close the deal.
+As a result, when the office phone rang one day in 2014, the Spizzirri sisters didn’t give a second thought to answering, but it just wouldn’t be business as usual.

-Carla picked up the phone, and on the other end was the hesitant voice of Joyce, the owner of 148 Jane Street.
-Joyce explained that she was 96 years old, and interested in selling her West Toronto home.
-Carla couldn’t believe how composed Joyce sounded for someone so far along in life.
+Carla picked up the phone, and it was a hesitant voice on the other end, who is the owner of 148 Jane Street, Joyce.
+She explained that she was already 96 years old, and willing to sell her West Toronto home.
+Carla couldn’t believe how composed Joyce sounded for someone so aged.

-Carla couldn’t help but think of her own elderly relatives, and how much more lucid Joyce sounded for someone so close to turning 100 years old, or that at 96, she was still living on her own.
-But Joyce’s age was hardly the most surprising thing she’d tell Carla during that first fateful phone call.
+Carla started thinking of her own elderly relatives, and how much more lucid Joyce sounded for someone who almost turns 100 years old, or that at 96, she was still living alone.
+But Joyce’s age was definitely not the most surprising thing she’d tell Carla during that first fateful phone call.

 Gladys and Carla started calculating a conservative projected value for the Jane Street house.
 As seasoned house sellers, the sisters knew that before buying or selling a home, it’s important to look at the fair market value of a property.